Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: The model

 More precisely, the calibration of the triaxial invariants of the viscous stress, $p^d$ and $q^d$, is performed in the simplest way to ensure the semi-positivity of the viscous dissipation, leading to the following formulation:

 where the viscous stress is made to decay to zero as the meso-temperature approaches thermodynamic equilibrium ($T_m\rightarrow 0$), as expected from non-equilibrium thermodynamic properties.

 Next, the stationary value of the meso-temperature is used to calibrate the dependence of the plastic transport coefficients, so to enable the recovery of experimental critical state observations.
-This calibration approach was proposed by \citeA{wiebicke2024simple} and was informed by two canonical asymptotic states: normal consolidation state emerging by continuous isotropic compression and the critical state emerging by continuous shearing \cite{wiebicke2024simple}.
+This calibration approach was proposed by \citet{wiebicke2024simple} and was informed by two canonical asymptotic states: normal consolidation state emerging by continuous isotropic compression and the critical state emerging by continuous shearing \citep{wiebicke2024simple}.
 Following this procedure, the following plastic transport coefficients were obtained:

-where $a$, $c$ are positive material constants, $\omega$ and $M$ are the parameters describing the critical state line \cite<see Figure \ref{fig:scheme_triaxial} and refer to>{wiebicke2024simple}, and $ p_c(\phi)$ describes the stress-density relationship on the isotropic compression line, where $\lambda$ is the slope of the isotropic compression line on a bi-logarithmic plot of pressure against solid fraction and $p_I = \phi_I^{-\lambda}$ (kPa) is calibrated with $\phi_I$ representing the solid fraction at a reference pressure of $1$ kPa, see Figure \ref{fig:scheme_triaxial}.
+where $a$, $c$ are positive material constants, $\omega$ and $M$ are the parameters describing the critical state line \citep[see Figure \ref{fig:scheme_triaxial} and refer to][]{wiebicke2024simple}, and $ p_c(\phi)$ describes the stress-density relationship on the isotropic compression line, where $\lambda$ is the slope of the isotropic compression line on a bi-logarithmic plot of pressure against solid fraction and $p_I = \phi_I^{-\lambda}$ (kPa) is calibrated with $\phi_I$ representing the solid fraction at a reference pressure of $1$ kPa, see Figure \ref{fig:scheme_triaxial}.